mohamed-aziz/brainfuckpp/README.md

 # Brainfuck++

-Brainfuck++ is inspired by (http://www.codeabbey.com/index/wiki/brainfuck)[codeabbey's brainfuck++ description], it's basically brainfuck with some "improvements", it's written in ol'good Pascal.
+Brainfuck++ is inspired by [codeabbey's brainfuck++ description](http://www.codeabbey.com/index/wiki/brainfuck), it's basically brainfuck with some "improvements", it's written in ol'good Pascal.

 ## Install it!